 Study in the College of Earth and Mineral Sciences covers an unusually wide range, from practical industrial problems, fundamental science, and advanced technology to global environmental issues and human responses to changing social conditions.
 Degrees are offered in science, engineering, and social science.
 Programs dealing directly with the Earth and environment include Geosciences, Geobiology, Meteorology, Geography, and Earth Sciences.
 They also include Energy Business and Finance, as well as Environmental Systems Engineering, which focuses on technologies for environmental clean-up and preservation.
-The production and utilization of energy and natural resources are the focus of Mining Engineering, Petroleum and Natural Gas Engineering, and Energy Engineering, while areas dealing with engineering materials include the options offered by the Department of Materials Science and Engineering: Ceramic Science and Engineering, Electronic and Photonic Materials, Metals Science and Engineering, and Polymer Science and Engineering.
-These subjects also seek to advance the science and technology of composite materials.
+The production and utilization of energy and natural resources are the focus of Mining Engineering, Petroleum and Natural Gas Engineering, and Energy Engineering, while Materials Science and Engineering deals with engineering materials, like ceramics, metals, polymers and composites.

 The following baccalaureate engineering programs are accredited by the Engineering Accreditation Commission of ABET, 415 North Charles Street, Baltimore, MD 20201; telephone 410-347-7700: Mining Engineering, Petroleum and Natural Gas Engineering, Environmental Systems Engineering, Energy Engineering, and Materials Science and Engineering.